What post-service responsibilities should I include in a Kitchen Porter job description?

 When writing a job description for a Kitchen Porter, it's important to include specific post-service responsibilities.
 These typically involve cleaning tasks, such as washing dishes and sanitising workstations, and resetting the kitchen for the next service.
 This ensures everything is clean and organised, ready for another day of service.

-Common misunderstanding: Kitchen Porters are only responsible for dishwashing.
+Common misunderstanding: Kitchen Porters only wash dishes

-While dishwashing is a key task, Kitchen Porters also handle general cleaning and maintenance of the kitchen.
+Whilst dishwashing is a key task, Kitchen Porters also handle general cleaning and maintenance of the kitchen.
 This includes mopping floors, cleaning surfaces, and disposing of waste, which are crucial for maintaining a hygienic kitchen environment.

 How can I organise closing duties to ensure everything is ready for the next day?